ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 ``offset:``
 """""""""""
-The integer number of hours indicates how many hours earlier the external model used for boundary conditions started compared to the desired forecast cycle.
+The integer number of hours setting how many hours earlier the external model used for boundary conditions started compared to the desired forecast cycle.

 ``output_file_path:``
 """""""""""""""""""""""""